 Populations in countries between the 35-degree latitude lines are able to get enough sun in the winter to produce adequate vitamin D. Whereas populations outside the 35-degree latitude lines (further from the equator) cannot get enough sun during the winter to produce sufficient vitamin-D.

 Other studies looking at potential connections between vitamin D and COVID-19 demonstrated that sufficient levels of vitamin D before infection appear to make people less likely to have severe complications from COVID-19.

 These studies looking specifically at the role of vitamin D for preventing or reducing the severity of vitamin D, reflect numerous earlier studies revealing the role of vitamin D as an antiviral against common viruses like the flu.

 A review of 25 high-quality randomized control trials identified a strong role for vitamin D supplementation in the prevention of acute respiratory tract infections.
 This review found that adequate vitamin D can reduce the risk of respiratory infection by up to 70%.

 In addition to boosting our immune systems against external invaders, vitamin D is shown to be vital for the body’s autoimmune function.
 Studies reveal that vitamin D helps the body reduce harmful inflammatory responses that lead to numerous diseases and disorders including heart disease and diabetes.

 Getting enough vitamin D in our diet and from safe sun exposure is a critical component of a healthy immune system.

-While more research is necessary to fully understand the links between vitamin D, vitamin D deficiencies, and COVID-19, preliminary studies show that getting enough vitamin D may reduce your likelihood of getting vitamin D, and is likely supportive against adverse reactions to COVID-19.
+While more research is necessary to fully understand the links between vitamin D, vitamin D deficiencies, and COVID-19, preliminary studies show that getting enough vitamin D may reduce your likelihood of contracting COVID-19, and is likely supportive against adverse reactions to COVID-19.